Skip to content

 Model configuration

-The following options can be passed as a top-level keys of the model configuration dict:
+The following options can be passed as top-level keys of the model configuration dict:

 • as_columnstore (bool): for MS SQL Server, create clustered columnstore indexes on all tables.
 This can be also set up at the table level for each table.
 However, for n-n relationships tables, this option is the only way to configure the clustered columnstore indexes.
 The default value is False (disabled).